AymenMEY/hackathon-timesheet/README.md

 # Evaluation <a name="evaluation"></a>
 Just like Eurovision, websites will be judged by every participant based on creativity and technical complexity:
-1. Each team presents their result in a few minutes.
+1. Each team picks a participant who will test their website.
-2. Each participant must give 1, 2, 3, 4, or 5 points to each team.
+3. Each participant must assign 0, 1, 3, and 5 points to each team.
 Beware a point can only be given once.
-3. If you feel generous enough, you can even give a +1 for the teams who touched your heart or whose code seems extra innovative.
+4. If you feel generous enough, you can even give a +1 for the teams who touched your heart or whose code seems extra innovative.
-4. Winners get the reward of their lives!
+5. Winners get the reward of their lives!

 ## Useful Links <a name="links"></a>
 Here are some useful links to help you during the hackathon: